pkivolowitz/asm_book/README.md

 In this book we will use the ARM LINUX conventions.
 This means:

 * You *may* need to run a ARM Linux VM on the Macintosh - even on ARM-based Macs.
 Why?
 Apple uses a different calling convention.
+Keep reading before you get upset.

   The convention used in this book should work on all ARM Linux machines while the Apple calling convention is specific to Apple Silicon-based machines.

-  This necessity did not sit well with some on reddit.
+  This necessity for a VM even when running on an Apple Silicon machine did not sit well with some on reddit.
 We listened.

   We now have a chapter devoted to bringing Linux and Apple code together to the degree possible.

-[This chapter](./more/apple_silicon/) also provides a suite of macros that provide this help.
+  [This chapter](./more/apple_silicon/) provides a suite of macros that provide this help.
 If you're willing to adjust how you code (and use the macros), you can successfully write assembly language once and build it on both Linux and Mac OS.

+  The macros are a work in progress.
+[This link](./macros/apple-linux-convergence.S) will lead to a current copy of them.
+We will try to keep this file up to date.

 * You will need to run WSL (Windows Subsystem for Linux) on ARM-based Windows machines.
 These do exist!